-How to Make Your Own Sourdough Starter is a step by step simple guide on how you can create your very own starter at home with just flour and water.
+How to Make Your Own Sourdough Starter is a step-by-step simple guide on how you can create your very own starter at home with just flour and water.

 My sourdough starter is one of my secret weapons in the kitchen.
-It has the ability to create all sorts of breads, baked goods, pancakes, waffles, and we even use ours to make from scratch donuts!
+It has the ability to create all sorts of bread, baked goods, pancakes, waffles, and we even use ours to make from scratch donuts!
 I often wonder where this magic concoction has been all of my cooking life.
 It wasn’t until I solely began cooking from scratch that I actually read about what one was.
 Since that point, I have reached for it countless times in my kitchen and rely on it for most of our baking needs.

 Sourdough is literally what the name implies.
 It is dough that is soured by the fermentation process.
-This simple process of fermentation captures the wild yeast that is in your environment thereby creating an alive food which will then become a leavening ingredient for any baked good you would like to make.
+This simple process of fermentation captures the wild yeast that is in your environment thereby creating an alive food that will then become a leavening ingredient for any baked good you would like to make.

 You can find the entire page of sourdough recipes here.

 What You Will Need To Make A Sourdough Starter

 Add one cup of flour and one cup of water to a glass bowl.
 Make sure to mix and get all the little bits of flour off the walls of the bowl so it is completely incorporated.
 Place a tea towel over the mixture and let it sit on your countertop for 24 hours.